BretCameron/log-file-reader/README.md

 yarn
 ```

-You can develop the project simply by following the instructions above
+You can develop the project simply by following the instructions above.